nextcloud/documentation/admin_manual/configuration_server/theming.rst

 * Logo: The logo will appear in the header and on the log in page.
 Default has 62/34 px.
 * Login image: The background image of the login page
 * Additional legal links (Legal notice and Privacy policy link)
+* Custom header logo and favicon as alternative to auto-generation based on logo

 .. figure:: ../configuration_server/images/theming.png